 and the rest of the colors for one nice design from George!

-The fireplace Below has a Starfire base with Ice Ice Ice on top.
+The fireplace Below has a Starfire Base Glass with Ice Ice Ice Topper on top.

-The fireplace below has a Starfire base glass with Copper Ruby Red Topper on top and 2 lbs of Ice Ice Ice on top.
+The fireplace below has a Starfire Base Glass with Copper Ruby Red Topper on top and 2 lbs of Ice Ice Ice Topper on top.

 Here is a glimpse of what it used to look like, yuck!